devchat-ai/gopool/README.md

 <img src="./logo/gopool.png" width="750">
 </div>

 - [x] **Task Queue**: GoPool uses a thread-safe task queue to store tasks waiting to be processed.
 Multiple workers can simultaneously fetch tasks from this queue.
+The size of the task queue can be configured.

 - [x] **Concurrency Control**: GoPool can control the number of concurrent tasks to prevent system overload.